teradici/deploy/dev/domain-controller/README.md

   1. Click Purchase.
   1. The Application gateway should deploy successfully.
 * Occasionally other failures can happen such as 'timeout' or 'can't start WinRM service.'
 Start the deployment from scratch in a new resource group.
-* A commpn deployment failure is when the quota is reached for the subscription.
+* A common deployment failure is when the quota is reached for the subscription.
 In this case you have to either remove or deallocate virtual machines from the subscription, or request a core quota increase from Microsoft to alleviate the problem.

 To visualize the structure of this deployment template, click here: